Is there a Tylenol Lawsuit Over Autism?

 - Autism Spectrum Disorder (ASD) between ages of 1 and 10 years old.

-Throughout 2022, Tylenol class action lawsuits and individual injury lawsuits have been filed by families across the U.S., pursuing settlement benefits for children who experienced side effects from acetaminophen prenatal exposure.
+Throughout 2023, Tylenol class action lawsuits and individual injury lawsuits will be filed by families of children diagnosed with autism or ADHD, pursuing settlement benefits for children who experienced side effects from acetaminophen prenatal exposure.
 Follow our page for the latest Tylenol autism lawsuit updates below:

 October 2022 Update: The U.S. JPML has determined that the Tylenol litigation for all autism lawsuits involving acetaminophen used during pregnancy will be centralized before U.S. District Judge Denis L. Cote in the Southern District of New York, to coordinate discovery and pretrial proceedings.
 Judge Cote is an experienced and fair jurist, who was appointed to the federal bench by President Clinton in 1994, and has the experience necessary to guide the Tylenol MDL toward settlement or a fair resolution.

 September 2022 Update: Oral arguments before a panel of federal judges will be held this month, to decide whether to consolidate all acetaminophen autism cases as part of an MDL, or multidistrict litigation.

 July 2022 Update: Manufacturer’s and sellers named as defendant’s in at least 19 acetaminophen lawsuits have been given until July 26 to respond on whether they support centralization of the pending lawsuits.

 June 2022 Update: A group of plaintiffs filed a motion (PDF) with the U.S. Judicial Panel on Multidistrict Litigation (JPML) on June 10, calling for all acetaminophen autism lawsuits brought throughout the federal court system to be centralized before one judge for coordinated discovery and pretrial proceedings.

 Are there costs to hire a Tylenol lawyer?